la2050/archive/_projects/2018/using-the-power-of-baseball-to-engage-100-000-angelenos-in-play.md

 project_id: '8102074'
 project_id_2: '8102074'
 title: 'Using the Power of Baseball to Engage 100,000 Angelenos in PLAY!'
+project_summary: >-
-project_summary: "The Los Angeles Dodgers Foundation, together with the support of partners, donors, and\r\nfans, will activate LA to get more kids, families, and communities active and\r\nenergized to PLAY! \r\n"
+  The Los Angeles Dodgers Foundation, together with the support of partners, donors, and

+   fans, will activate LA to get more kids, families, and communities active and

+   energized to PLAY!
 Please describe the activation your organization seeks to launch.: >- Through Dodgers Dreamfields, we create vibrant spaces for communities to play and provide ample opportunities for community involvement at these sites,